badsyntax/express-project-boilerplate/README.md

 ## Running and developing the application

-* Run the `grunt watch` task while developing, this will compile your sass when you make changes.
+* Run the `grunt watch` task while developing, this will compile your sass when you make changes
 * Run `node app.js` to start the application
 * Run `nodemon app.js` to start the application and reload the application when files change